Rami114/x86.help/includes/instruction/_movsx.md

 ### Description
-Copies the contents of the source operand (register or memory location) to the destination operand (register) and sign extends the value to 16 or 32 bits (see Figure 7-6 in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1).
+Copies the contents of the source operand (register or memory location) to the destination operand (register) and sign extends the value to 16 or 32 bits (see Volume 1).
 The size of the converted value depends on the operand-size attribute.

 In 64-bit mode, the instruction's default operation size is 32 bits.
 Use of